aaron-grau/curic/capstone/readings/lightning_talks.md

 # Lightning Talks

 Want to add a feature to your capstone but not sure how?
-Check out the below list of lightning talks for help.
+Check out the below list of lightning talks for help!

 Unless otherwise specified, demos are done on the BenchBnB project.
-Complete solutions available [here][benchbnb-solution]
+Complete solutions available [here][benchbnb-solution].

+:closed_lock_with_key: `go_video_go`

 * [:movie_camera: Likes][likes-webcast]
 * [:movie_camera: Pusher][pusher-webcast]